nirajp82/AmazonAuroraPostgreSQL/03_AmazonRDS_Aurora/04_WriteAndCommitFlow(RDSVsAurora).md

 * Transaction is considered **committed** when:

-  * Redo is durably written to a quorum of storage nodes
+  * Redo records are durably written to a quorum of storage nodes
 * No replica acknowledgment is required
+* No WAL replay occurs on reader instances

 ---